QwertyRyo/GHPC_MOD_Guaranteed_Camo_Net/README.md

 This mod requires MelonLoader Version 0.6.1.
 This mod does not require the Vehicle Preloader or Texture Loader.

-To install, extract the "GuaranteedCamoNets.dll" file from releases and unzip the "GuaranteedCamoNets" assets folder into the /mods/ folder.
+To install, extract the "GuaranteedCamoNets.dll" file from releases put it into the /mods/ folder.

 ***Acknowledgements***
 Programming: Qwertyryo